25 Cheap Halloween Costumes for Kids Basically Anyone Can DIY

 Create a costume your child won't ever forget (and stay within your budget!).

-You don’t have to spend a bundle on Halloween to enjoy all the fun when you can make costumes like these.
+You don’t have to spend a bundle on Halloween to enjoy all the fun when you can make cheap Halloween costumes for kids like these.
 There’s no sewing required for this cute fruit costume.
 All you need is 1 to 1½ yards of felt, a ruler, and scissors.
 You can also save some dough with these great DIY Halloween decorations that are easy and inexpensive.

 Teenage Mutant Ninja Turtles